donkuri/learn-mathematics/index.md

 ## What is this?

-This website is a two-parts curriculum aimed to help beginners self-study mathematics.
+This website is a three-parts curriculum aimed to help beginners self-study mathematics.
 The first part discusses core mathematical subjects that most undergraduate mathematics student will see in some way or another.
 The second part is a series of electives that can be studied more independently, concluding with a few applications to different fields outside of mathematics.
+The third part discusses possible tracks one might follow for electives.

 ## What is required to do this?